RSA Award for Excellence in Mathematics

 To further read on various aspects of cryptography, from history to areas of modern research, see Books on cryptography.

-It is worth noting that in addition to the Award for Excellence in Mathematics which recognizes lifetime achievement in the specific area of Cryptographic research, the RSA conference has also presented a separate lifetime achievement awards in the more general field of information security.
+In addition to the Award for Excellence in Mathematics which recognizes lifetime achievement in the specific area of Cryptographic research, the RSA conference has also presented a separate lifetime achievement awards in the more general field of information security.
 Past recipients of this award from the field of cryptography include: